Abduliraqi/webexcc-usecases/_pages/Firststeps.md

 -	Import the WhatsApp Demo selector Flow
 -	Import the generic Flows

+The needed Files are at the end of this page under Flows.

 ### How to configure this Demo Use Case in your Tenant